About USC Gould

 - WORKSHOPS AND CONFERENCES

-Before joining USC Law in 2012, Professor Lee served as senior counsel and a financial economist in the Division of Risk, Strategy, and Financial Innovation on the U.S. Securities and Exchange Commission.
-From 2006 to 2007, Professor Lee clerked for the Honorable Thomas B. Griffith, where he drafted opinions for large-scale administrative cases and cases involving Fourth Amendment violations.
+Before joining USC Gould in 2012, Lee served as senior counsel and a financial economist in the Division of Risk, Strategy, and Financial Innovation on the U.S. Securities and Exchange Commission.
+From 2006 to 2007, Lee clerked for the Honorable Thomas B. Griffith, where he drafted opinions for large-scale administrative cases and cases involving Fourth Amendment violations.
 He also has extensive teaching assistant and research experience at Yale University, Yale Law School, and Harvard University.

 Works in Progress